 Asian Studies (Minor)

-As an Asian studies minor, you’ll gain a broad understanding of Asian cultures and an awareness of the important events happening in the Asian world.
-Furthermore, you’ll develop a solid foundation in philosophy, religion, history and political science for further study in this field.
+With a minor in Asian studies from Creighton, you will gain a broad understanding of Asian cultures and develop an awareness of the important events happening in the Asian world.

 Students who minor in Asian studies are able to understand Asia and its people and thereby become more culturally aware professionals, such as medical practitioners, lawyers, teachers and international business negotiators.

 An Asian studies minor is for anyone who enjoys interdisciplinary studies and wants to learn more about the Asian world.

 Creighton’s program gives students a solid foundation in philosophy, religion, history and political science and prepares them for further study in the field.